 Admit it.
-You are either a likable employee or you want to be likable.
+You are a likable employee, or you want to become one.
 How do I know?
 Because you are reading this post.
 And why wouldn’t you want to be liked?

-What if I told you becoming a likable employee requires no magical power, no special skills, no throwing colleagues under the bus, no gossiping gimmick and no bullying tactics.
+What if I told you becoming a likable employee requires no magical power, no throwing colleagues under the bus, and no bullying tactics.
 Really?

 And now, you’re thinking: “what’s the secret?”
 Since you are in a rush, let’s get straight to it.
 Shall we?